the-modem-distro/pinephone_modem_sdk/README.md

     - Make aboot_signed: same as above, but sign it with Sectools (if available, sectools is not provided here to respect Qualcomm’s license)
     - Make kernel: will initialize Yocto’s build environment if it wasn’t already done before, and will build a bootable kernel which will be then copied to the target folder
     - Make root_fs: will initialize Yocto’s build environment if it wasn’t already done before, and will build a bootable rootfs+kernel which will be then copied to the target folder
+    - Make recovery_fs: will initialize Yocto’s build environment if it wasn’t already done before, and will build a 15Mb bootable image that fits into the recovery partition to make debugging easier.
+I've left two scripts: recoverymount and rootfs mount that mount either of the rootfs partitions into /tmp so you can make modifications to the running image more easily
     - Make clean: Will remove build and temporary directories
     - Make target_extract: Will dump the contents of the generated image to target/dump so you can examine the contents of what you're pushing
     - make target_clean: Removes the target directory contents